ENROLLMENT OPEN NOW

 We are a private PreK-8 school in the O’Fallon area near Hwy K and Hwy 64/40 dedicated to classical education and promoting superior educational results.
 We are supported by Hillsdale College in Hillsdale, Michigan.
 At The Classical Academy de Lafayette, your child will learn from the greatest minds in western history: Shakespeare, Socrates, Euclid, Mozart, Newton, Twain, Michelangelo, and others.

 Students study the traditional liberal arts — language (Latin) and literature, math, history and government, geography, the sciences, music and art.
-We will teach cultural literacy and nurture good character.
+We teach cultural literacy and nurture good character.
 And how will we do this?
 By having the very best teachers, the very best books, and the very best efforts of our students.
 We are in the business of forming minds, not programming machines.
 We are breaking rank with modern education and instead drawing on a 2500-year history of the Western experience.

 CAL is taking a conscious step away from the fads consuming our nation’s schools, and anchoring our children’s education in the “tried and true.”
 We’d love to have dedicated parents join us!